 Have you ever found yourself obsessively checking your tracking information when a package is marked “out for delivery”?
 You’re not the only one!
 “Out for delivery” can be a confusing phrase, leading to a lot of frustration.
-What does it actually mean — when will your order arrive?
-Let's dig into what this delivery status really means.
+What does it actually mean — when will your package arrive?
+Here’s everything you need to know about what this delivery status means.

 Understanding “out for delivery”

-When a courier like USPS, UPS, FedEx, Amazon, or DHL updates your package tracking status updates to “out for delivery”, that means it’s in the final delivery phase.
+When a shipper or courier like USPS, UPS, FedEx, Amazon, or DHL updates your package tracking status updates to “out for delivery”, that means it’s in the final delivery stage.
 A delivery vehicle has picked up your package, and it’s on its way to your home or other final destination.

 What’s the difference between “in transit” and “out for delivery”?

-A package that’s “in transit” or “on the way” is still en route from its origin to its final destination.
-"Out for delivery" means it has been loaded onto a truck for delivery.
+A package that’s “in transit” or “on the way” is still en route to the customer’s doorstep.

-- Then it was a quick hop over the border to arrive in Richmond, British Columbia by 5:19PM.
+Then it was a quick hop over the border to arrive at a local distribution center in Richmond, British Columbia by 5:19PM.

 All this time, our package was “on the way” or in transit.
 Those are some super-speedy handling and transit times!